 In addition to launching satellites, Spaceport Esrange will also host testing of the ESA’s Themis program, which is Europe’s initiative for reusable rocketry.

-The launch of Spaceport Esrange will not only enhance Europe’s capabilities in space but will also provide business opportunities and attract skilled operators to the sector.
+The inauguration of Spaceport Esrange will not only enhance Europe’s capabilities in space but will also provide business opportunities and attract skilled operators to the sector.
 This will help to accelerate and grow Europe’s space industry.

 Spaceport Esrange is currently seeking partnerships with satellite owners and orbital rocket manufacturers, with the first satellite launch expected in late 2023.
 CEO of the SSC, Stefan Gardefjord, stated that the facility will enable a “secure, competitive, and sustainable Europe.”